MicrosoftDocs/security/operations/incident-response-playbook-password-spray.md

 ### Install Microsoft Entra Connect Health for ADFS

 The Microsoft Entra Connect Health for ADFS agent allows you to have greater visibility into your federation environment.
-It provides you with several pre-configured dashboards like usage, performance monitoring as well as risky IP reports.
+It provides you with several preconfigured dashboards like usage, performance monitoring and risky IP reports.

 To install ADFS Connect Health, go through the [requirements for using Microsoft Entra Connect Health](/azure/active-directory/hybrid/how-to-connect-health-agent-install#requirements), and then install the [Azure ADFS Connect Health Agent](https://go.microsoft.com/fwlink/?LinkID=518973).